-Taking the HGTV Dream Home Sweepstakes as an example, the prize is definitely desirable, but tens of millions of entries are going to be received.
+Taking the HGTV Dream Home Sweepstakes as an example, the prize is desirable, but a hundred million entries or more are going to be received.

-By the time you pay for an envelope, paper for the entry form, and a stamp, each mail-in entry will cost well over $0.50 to send.
-So you have to ask yourself, is it worth spending $50 to get 100 extra entries when your chances of winning will still be tens of millions to one?
+By the time you pay for an envelope, paper for the entry form, and a first-class stamp, each mail-in entry will cost well over $0.60 to send.
+So you have to ask yourself, is it worth spending $60 to get 100 extra entries when your chances of winning will still be tens of millions to one?